 WHEN in Rome they say you should do as the Roman’s do.
-And in Granada, I was equally happy to follow suits.
+And in Granada, I was equally happy to follow suit.
 Here the locals are known for the free tapas, stunning scenery and vibrant nightlife.
-I couldn’t wait to take a bit out the city.
+I couldn’t wait to take a bite out the city.

 “Dos vermut,” my waiter announces with flare, in perfect sing-song Spanish.

 He looks at me perplexed: “Solo uno?”

 I nod and smile, and he hurries behind the glossy mahogany bar to pour me my drink.

 I’m fast learning that in Spain, Uno is just a card game they play at the beach.
 Solo dining is not done here – the Spanish, quite literally, do not do things by halves and the simple request of ‘uno mas por favor’ or the firmer, ‘estoy sola’ comes with confusion, disbelief, and a not-so-discreet shake of the head.

 Here in Granada, not even the drinks arrive alone.
 Copas and tapas come in pairs with every bar in town serving tiny plates of food to patrons at no extra cost, whenever they order a drink.

 I’ve been told that their tapas scene is unrivalled by that of any other town in Andalucia (sorry, Sevilla) and my sole solo mission is to complete the ultimate tapas crawl, hunting down the best eateries in just one night before the online kaszinó.
 So here is just a bite-sized taste of what to expect on a tapas trail in Granada.
 But, oh, what a taste.